-All welcome this Sunday as Michael Henderson continues our series on The Story of Ruth.
+All welcome this Sunday as Scott Ambrose continues the current Sermon Series: The Story of Ruth.

 Ruth’s story contains some clues for Hobart Baptist Church as it seeks to prophetically serve the city of Hobart.

 The Baxters are away until Sunday 8th of August.
-Please pray that their holiday will be a time of refreshment and that they will not have to quarantine when they return.
+Please pray that their holiday will be a time of refreshment and that it will resemble the plans they had to some degree at least.

 During this time please direct any queries to the secretary, Heather Galloway (email@example.com).

 The church key system is having an overhaul – incorporating the old and the new parts of the building into one.
-The new keys are now available for distribution for those who need one and haven’t already collected one.
+The new keys are now available for distribution for those who need one and didn’t get it last week.
 To help offset costs we are asking all to pay a $20 deposit for their key.